Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Science cases

 Modeling such a complex chemical network that produces molecules and dust is crucial for two reasons.
 Molecules and dust dominate the ejecta cooling at late time, and properly accounting for their contribution is crucial in predicting the nebular spectra of CCSNe \citep{Liljegren2020, Liljegren2023}.
 Dust from CCSNe can also explain the large observed dust mass at high redshifts, where known local dust producers like AGB stars have yet to evolve \citep[e.g.,][]{Witstok:2023Natur.621..267W, Schneider:2024A&ARv..32....2S}.
 The relative contributions of core-collapse supernovae to the cosmic dust budget is an open and hotly debated question.
 It has been shown that large amounts of dust can form in the ejecta of supernovae \citep[e.g., SN 1987A][]{Wesson:2015MNRAS.446.2089W, Shahbandeh2023} but supernovae may also destroy large quantities of dust when they explode \citep{Priestley:2021MNRAS.500.2543P}.
 In particular, the reverse shock may destroy dust that is newly formed in the ejecta of the supernova \citep{Micelotta:2016A&A...590A..65M}.
 This question of dust destruction is also essential to understanding the contribution of supernova progenitors (e.g., red supergiants---RSGs) as it is known they can form modest quantities of dust but it is highly uncertain how much will actually survive the supernova explosion.
 In addition, understanding how much pre-existing CSM dust survives the supernova forward shock also informs our understanding of dust destruction by supernovae: both the destruction of ISM dust by the forward shock and newly formed dust in the ejecta by the reverse shock.
 It is also not known how easily dust reforms in the shocked material after it is destroyed.
 Cryoscope time series NIR observations of dust emission, both pre-existing and newly formed, will allow us to study this process of formation, destruction, and possible reformation and provide important insights into the contribution of core-collapse supernovae to the cosmic dust budget.

 While {\it JWST} observations are extremely powerful in tracking molecule and dust formation in CCSNe, the number of observations is still limited to a few nearby and notable objects \citep[e.g.,][]{Hosseinzadeh2023, Shahbandeh2023}.
-Cryoscope is unique as the only planned all-sky survey that covers wavelengths beyond 2\,$\mu$m (unlike the DREAMS and WINTER surveys powered by InGaAs detectors).
-The K-dark band, unlike the more typical Ks, covers the bandhead of CO's first overtone band at around 2.3\,$\mu$m.
-K-dark observations will also be able to track the rising thermal continuum from newly formed dust grains in the ejecta of CCSNe.
+Cryoscope is unique as the only planned ground-based, high-cadence survey that covers wavelengths beyond 2{\um} (unlike the DREAMS and WINTER surveys powered by InGaAs detectors).
+The $K_{dark}$ band, unlike the more typical $K_s$, covers the bandhead of CO's first overtone band at around 2.3{\um}. $K_{dark}$ observations will also be able to track the rising thermal continuum from newly formed dust grains in the ejecta of CCSNe.
 Unlike in previous targeted IR observations, Cryoscope will observe a statistically significant sample of CCSNe and measure the evolution of CO and dust formation to test chemical evolution models of CCSNe.

 Second, IR observations are crucial to monitor late-time evolution of CCSNe bolometric luminosity, which indicate the powering mechanism.
 As the ejecta cool several months to years post-explosion, the peak of the SED progressively shifts into the IR, and observations only in the optical quickly miss the majority of the flux.
 This is largely due to the aforementioned dust formation, which absorbs optical photons and re-emits them in the IR.
 An understanding of the bolometric luminosity at these epochs is crucial to unveil additional powering mechanisms in CCSNe as the primary power from radioactivity decays away.